-Students have been celebrating the first set of results as All Saints Catholic College and the best the school has seen on its history.
-Our Progress 8 score is forecast to be 0.33 and for students who actually sat exams, 0.4.
-73% of students achieved a pass in both English and Mathematics.
+In 2019, students celebrated the first set of results as All Saints Catholic College and the best the school had seen on its history.
+Our Progress 8 score is 0.3, and 73% of students achieved a pass in both English and Mathematics.
 Remarkably, 94% of students achieved a good pass English.

 Headteacher, Andrew O’Neill said: “I am delighted with the GCSE results.
 Our RE department, who teach the whole cohort, secured 94% grade 4 or higher and 60% grade 7 or higher - these are exceptional results.
 I would like to congratulate all of our students who adapted well to the new exams system.
 We are expecting our Progress 8 score to be positive once again this year and even better then last year."